SumoLogic/sumologic-otel-collector/docs/migration.md

     - /opt/my_app/*.log
     start_at: end
   # ...
-exporters:
+processors:
-  sumologic/some name:
+  source:
     source_name: my example name
     source_host: My Host
 ```

 #### Source Category

-The Source Category is set in the exporter configuration with the `source_category` option.
+The Source Category is set in the [Source Processor][source-templates] configuration with the `source_category` option.

 For example, the following snippet configures the Source Category as `My Category`: